 Karolina Pawlikowska, Android Engineer, Canva

-By her own admission, Karolina Pawlikowska was lucky to find good mentors while studying and working.
+By her own admission, Karolina Pawlikowska from Canva was lucky to find good mentors in Sydney’s tech scene while studying and working.
 She believes that a good mentor shows you the opportunities and ways you can develop, whether those opportunities lie in building your on-the-job skills, or progressing your career.

-Of the many mentors that Pawlikowska has had over the years only a handful were women, but they certainly made their mark on her.
+Of the many mentors that Pawlikowska has had over the years only a handful were women in IT, but they certainly made their mark on her Canva career.
 “I really value those relations because there is a deeper level of understanding on how we can achieve our goals without being too exhausted by just proving we are worthy.”

 The act of building a personal brand can help you understand what you stand for, suggests Pawlikowska, as well as what you want to pursue as your career path.
-And once you know where you’re headed, “look for people with similar interests.
+And once you know ‘what kind of job is right for me’, “look for people with similar interests.
 Have a project, and recruit these people to work with you.
 These are good ways to build a picture of yourself as a specialist.
 Beyond this, try to share what you are working on at conferences, workshops, etc. Make sure to set-up your Linkedin profile, add your experience and skills, and register for different hackathons and meetups.
 Continue to build your network, and remember to stay curious!”

-Pawlikowska’s three key pieces of advice for female grads:
+Pawlikowska’s three key pieces of advice for women in tech:

 - “Don’t be afraid to ask questions.
 Any question, anytime, to anyone.
 Don’t be afraid to show that you don’t know something – asking already means you want to change that!”